 Many of the biggest names in music have graced the stage of the Super Bowl halftime show: Michael Jackson.
 Madonna.
 U2.
 Bruce Springsteen.
 Prince.
 Brian Boitano and Dorothy Hamill.
 Oh good, you’re paying attention.
 While not all of the performances have been the equivalent of a gold medal-winning figure skating program, there have been quite a few spectacles during the show’s 47-year run.
 As it is with Super Bowl commercials, you will want to stay glued to the TV set when the intermission begins.

-As chance would have it, Coldplay headlines this year.
-The upside?
-Queen Bey is joining them, making the over/under on a spectacular showing…well, your guess is as good as ours.
-To help figure it out, let’s look back on some of the most memorable and best Super Bowl halftime shows of all time—get your popcorn ready!
+As chance would have it, Lady Gaga headlines this year and we are oh-so-eagerly anticipating a memorably ferocious performance with a side of very interesting fashion statements.
+In the meantime, let’s look back on some of the best Super Bowl halftime shows of all time—get your popcorn ready!